bpstephanie/wawa-land/README.md

-# WawaLand
+# Wawa Land

-WawaLand is a community blog and events page for families with babies and children.
+Wawa Land is a community blog and events page for families with babies and children.
 Users can review events and leave comments on blog posts.
-Not only that, but users can also add their own blog posts to the site and are visible once they have been approved by the WawaLand administration.
+Not only that, but users can also add their own blog posts to the site and are visible once they have been approved by the Wawa Land administration.

-The inspiration of the name 'WawaLand' is from the Quechua language word for 'child', 'baby', or 'infant'.
+The inspiration of the name 'Wawa Land' is from the Quechua language word for 'child', 'baby', or 'infant'.

-Welcome to <a href="https://wawa-land-04eebd0de719.herokuapp.com/">WawaLand</a>
+Welcome to <a href="https://wawa-land-04eebd0de719.herokuapp.com/">Wawa Land</a>

 ## Contents
 * [**User Experience UX**](<#user-experience-ux>)